About Databank Shadowing

 Because operations are not interrupted when shadow-backups are taken, and because Mimer SQL databanks are automatically reorganized, you get true 24 hour-a-day operation.

-When a shadow is dropped, the file where the shadow is stored is usually deleted in the operating system.
+When a shadow is dropped, the file where the shadow is stored is usually deleted from the file system.
 If it is not deleted, you can use operating system facilities to delete it.